sholle7/KDP-RaceCondition/README.md

 # KDP-RaceCondition
-Multiple ways to prevent race condition in multithreaded applications
+Multiple ways to prevent race condition in multithreaded applications, based on Producer-Consumer problem